SakuraMayAi/Tricks-of-Programming/README.md

 # Tricks-of-Programming

-Recording some tricks of programming I summarized and found.
+Recording tricks of programming I summarized and found.
 I hope everyone can enjoy them.